aavegotchi/aavegotchi-wiki/posts/en/wearables.md

 * SPK = Spookiness
 * BRN = Brain Size

+The traits of "Eye Color" and "Eye Shape" cannot be modified by wearables.

 *Note: Negative values do not mean the trait is getting "weaker".
 Aavegotchi traits are distributed on a bell curve, so the extremes (0,1) and (99,100) are actually the best!*

-See [Traits](https://wiki.aavegotchi.com/traits) for more about this topic.
+See [Traits](/traits) for more about this topic.

 ## Wearables BRS